Confederate Memorial Day: Origins

-In the spring of 1866 the Ladies Memorial Association of Columbus, Georgia, passed a resolution to set aside one day annually to memorialize the Confederate war dead.
-Mary Ann Williams, the association secretary, was directed to pen a letter inviting ladies associations in every former Confederate state to join them in the observance.
-Their invitation was written in March 1866 and sent to all of the principal cities in the former Confederacy, including Atlanta; Macon; Montgomery; Memphis; Richmond; St. Louis; Alexandria; Columbia; and New Orleans, as well as smaller towns like Staunton, Virginia; Anderson, South Carolina; and Wilmington, North Carolina.
-The actual date for the holiday was selected by Elizabeth Rutherford Ellis.
-She chose April 26, the first anniversary of Confederate General Johnston's surrender to Union Major General Sherman at Bennett Place.
-For many in the Confederacy, that date in 1865 marked the end of the Civil War.
+According to Charles Reagan Wilson, the legendary origin of Confederate Memorial Day was an appeal made in 1866 to Southerners to set aside a day every year "to be handed down through time as a religious custom of the South to wreathe the graves of our martyred dead with flowers".
+The appeal was made by Mary Ann Williams, a Confederate widow who was a member of the Ladies Memorial Association of Columbus, Georgia.
+Southerners could not easily agree on a date.
+April 26 was picked by Lizzie Rutherford of the Columbus LMA; on April 26, 1865, Confederate General Joseph E. Johnston surrendered to Union Major General William Tecumseh Sherman, and for many that date marked the end of the Civil War.

 The first official celebration as a public holiday occurred in 1874, following a proclamation by the Georgia legislature.
 By 1916, ten states celebrated it, on June 3, the birthday of CSA President Jefferson Davis.
 Other states chose late April dates, or May 10, commemorating Davis' capture.

 Historians have pointed out that the holiday's official recognition by states often coincided with the height of Jim Crow racism around the United States.
 In some places, the holiday attracted revived interest as a reaction to the early civil rights movement in the 1950s.